AshmitSagar/flask-project/README.md

 **Lec-6** : Restructured the project for separation of models and routes increasing maintainbility and readability

 **Lec-7** : Added a user model and built relationship between User and Item models

+**Lec-8** : Created a form using flask-forms and made a register page to take user registrations